The former family home

 More

-Barbara Steyer, nee Liebhard, was born in 1847 in Aying as the third child of Peter and Ursula Liebhard.
-She was the sister of the farm heir and brewery founder Johann Liebhard.
-By marrying Josef Steyer from Keferloh in 1872, she became the landlady of a well-known guest-house in Keferloh, to which a well-known market also belonged, which still traditionally takes place in September to this day.
-On market days there was brisk trade between Aying and Keferloh, because Johann Liebhard supplied meat and sausage goods from his own slaughterhouse and beer from the house brewery to help his sister cater for the visitors to the big market.
+Barbara Steyrer born Liebhard was the third child of Peter and Ursula Liebhard in Aying in 1847.
+She was the sister of the heir to the farm and brewery founder Johann Liebhard.
+When she married Josef Steyrer from Keferloh in 1872, she became the landlady of a well-known inn in Keferloh, which also included a well-known market that is traditionally held in September to this day.
+On market days, there was a lot of traffic between Aying and Keferloh, as Johann Liebhard delivered meat and sausage products from his own butchery and beer from the home brewery to help his sister cater for the visitors to the large market.

 Franz